mojumi-alt/rotee/README.md

 The pre-script (-s) is executed on the file before its rotated, the post-script (-p) is executed on the file after rotate is done.
 This works with the built-in rotation triggers and with explicit rotation trigger file.

+## Turn on additional logging
+You can tell rotee to log activities into a separate file using -v parameter.
+This will usually not slow down the program at all, so it is save to use in production.

+    rotee -o output.log -v activity.log

 ## Getting started
 The best way to get started is to take a look at some examples: